 How to use SONAR

-In this section we will explain how SONAR is used.
-Depending on the implementation at your service centre there can be some additional screens shown before, please check your local operation manual for support.
+In this section we will explain how SONAR should be used.
+Depending on the implementation within your service centre there can be some additional screens shown before; please check your local operation manual for support.

-The sonar reporting tool can also be used on mobile devices.
+The Sonar reporting tool can also be used on mobile devices.
 Please check with your local helpdesk if you want to make use of this feature.

 Sonar report overview – language selection

-If a repair is entered in your local repair information system or in the 3C GUI then a popup can be shown indicating that for this particular repair SONAR reports may be applicable.
-Once you click on the link and depending on your specific user configuration an initial language selection may be shown.
+If a repair is entered in your local repair management system or in the 3C GUI, a popup can be shown indicating that for this particular repair, SONAR reports may be applicable.
+Once you click on the link, depending on your specific user configuration an initial language selection may be shown.

 This will be the case in: